 Video

-Check out this awesome clip of a modern day version of Icehouse playing outside Parliament House, Canberra on Australia Day 2005.
-The guitarist is a guy called Paul Gildea who I had the pleasure of tourig with in about 1992 with Rick Price.
+Check out this awesome clip of a live version of Icehouse playing outside Parliament House, Canberra on Australia Day 2005.
+The guitarist is a guy called Paul Gildea who I had the pleasure of touring with in about 1992 with Rick Price.
 He’s a brilliant player and a damn nice bloke.

 Albums